pavelanni/pavelanni-dev/content/blog/control_panel/index.md

 ---
+title: "Control panel: A TinyGo Adventure"
-date: '2024-10-07'
+date: "2024-10-07"
-draft: false
+draft: true
-title: "Time circuits"
-description: "A TinyGo project implementing Time Circuits (for time travel, you know)"
+description: "A TinyGo project implementing a multi-functional control panel for time travel"
 cover:
   image: "cover.webp"
+  relative: true
+project: "/projects/time_circuits"
 ---

 You know how it all started?
 I was browsing Amazon one day (as you do) and came across this set of color 7-segment LED displays.

 ![Seven-segment LEDs](seven-segment-leds.webp)

-Instantly, I thought of the Time Circuits display from _Back to the Future_.
+Instantly, I thought of building colorful time displays with knobs to control them.

 This project combines two of my favorite things — tech tinkering and fun.
 I used two Raspberry Pi Picos, some 7-segment LED displays, rotary encoders, and (of course) Go!
-And before you ask — yes, it does something cool, and no, I haven’t hit 88 mph with it just yet.
+And before you ask — yes, it does something cool, and no, I haven’t explored all its possibilities just yet.

 This isn’t my first attempt at making this thing.
 I originally started with an Arduino, writing the project in C++.
-I even got as far as setting the destination time before life happened (probably work).
+I even got as far as setting time with rotary encoders before life happened (probably work).
 It stayed unfinished for years.

 ![Version 1.0](version1.webp)
-Time Circuits v1.0 (Arduino)
+Control Panel v1.0 (Arduino)

 Version 2.0, though?
 That’s where things got interesting.
 I picked up TinyGo — a Go compiler for microcontrollers — and decided it was the perfect excuse to learn both TinyGo and Go while having fun.
 TinyGo works like a charm on Raspberry Pi Pico, so that became my hardware of choice.

 ![Version 2.0](version2.webp)
-Time Curcuits v2.0 (TinyGo and Raspberry Pi Pico)
+Control Panel v2.0 (TinyGo and Raspberry Pi Pico)

 ## The Hardware